Nanomaterials: Types

-Nano-objects are often categorized as to how many of their dimensions fall in the nanoscale.
+Nano-materials are often categorized as to how many of their dimensions fall in the nanoscale.
 A nanoparticle is defined a nano-object with all three external dimensions in the nanoscale, whose longest and the shortest axes do not differ significantly.
 A nanofiber has two external dimensions in the nanoscale, with nanotubes being hollow nanofibers and nanorods being solid nanofibers.
 A nanoplate/nanosheet has one external dimension in the nanoscale, and if the two larger dimensions are significantly different it is called a nanoribbon.
 For nanofibers and nanoplates, the other dimensions may or may not be in the nanoscale, but must be significantly larger.
 In all of these cases, a significant difference is noted to typically be at least a factor of 3.

 Nanostructured materials are often categorized by what phases of matter they contain.
 A nanocomposite is a solid containing at least one physically or chemically distinct region or collection of regions, having at least one dimension in the nanoscale.
 A nanofoam has a liquid or solid matrix, filled with a gaseous phase, where one of the two phases has dimensions on the nanoscale.
 A nanoporous material is a solid material containing nanopores, voids in the form of open or closed pores of sub-micron lengthscales.
 A nanocrystalline material has a significant fraction of crystal grains in the nanoscale.

 Nanoporous materials

 The term nanoporous materials contain subsets of microporous and mesoporous materials.
-Microporous materials are porous materials with a mean pore size smaller than 2 nm, while mesoporous materials are those with pores sizes in the region 2-50 nm.
+Microporous materials are porous materials with a mean pore size smaller than 2 nm, while mesoporous materials are those with pores sizes in the region 2–50 nm.
 Microporous materials exhibit pore sizes with comparable length-scale to small molecules.
 For this reason such materials may serve valuable applications including separation membranes.
 Mesoporous materials are interesting towards applications that require high specific surface areas, while enabling penetration for molecules that may be too large to enter the pores of a microporous material.
 In some sources, nanoporous materials and nanofoam are sometimes considered nanostructures but not nanomaterials because only the voids and not the materials themselves are nanoscale.
 Although the ISO definition only considers round nano-objects to be nanoparticles, other sources use the term nanoparticle for all shapes.